Bhanudai029/pp/README.md

 3. Automatically presses the ESC key to exit the photo viewer
 4. Takes a screenshot and saves it to the "downloads" folder

-### JavaScript API
-1. Provides a REST endpoint for downloading Facebook profile pictures
-2. Uses Puppeteer in headless mode to access the page
-3. Automatically presses the ESC key to exit the photo viewer
-4. Downloads the image directly
-5. Saves the image in an "images" folder with the name "Free_FB_Zone_Profile_Picture.png"
-6. Returns a download URL in the response

 ## Note

 - Facebook frequently changes its UI and security measures, so these scripts might need updates over time